keeyzar/flutterintl/README.md

 5. **Select model**: You can choose between different AI models (e.g., gemini-flash, ...).
 I choose Gemini, because it's affordable, ridiculously fast and works well for this use case.
 Initially I had used openAI, but you all know what happened to them.
 They got steamrolled.

 ## Requirements

-To use this plugin, you need an Gemini API key.
+To use this plugin, you need a Gemini API key.
 Please make sure you have the API key before proceeding.

 ## Possible Improvements
 Here are some ideas, if you want to improve (sorry for the code base)

+### Gemini without API key
+Gemini has a free tier, with very strict limitations, but that's enough for an initial test for users.
+If they want to speed up things, they can add their own API key.

 ### Performance Speedup by translating multiple keys per request instead of one